 Seasteader is a niche game that fans of dense simulation games will enjoy.
 This goes doubly so if you enjoy the economic side of colony management, as this is where Seasteader really shines.
 Despite a few rather glaring mechanical issues, I found the process of planning and constructing a seastead both incredibly calming and stimulation, where the serene environment combined with some intense number crunching and micro-management.

-Read our Interview with developer Hannah Keane here.
+Read our Interview with Hannah, the developer of Seasteader here.